 For this 4th crocheted seed stitch dishcloth, I used the leftover Brite Green and Greentones.

-3 rows of the Greentones, 32 rows of Brite Green, 3 rows of Greentones with the shell edge also worked in the Greentones.
+3 rows of the Greentones, 32 rows of Brite Green, 3 rows of Greentones.
+The shell edge also worked in the Greentones.

 Crocheted Seed Stitch Dishcloth Pattern